7 Delicious Ways to Eat More Immune-Boosting Vitamin C

 A healthy immune system relies on a balanced variety of vitamins and minerals over time, which is why it's so important to ensure consistent, positive eating habits.
 Your immune system is exactly that, a system, which requires ongoing care and maintenance to function well.

 Increasing fruits and vegetables and reducing added sugar, are all part of a healthful, balanced diet.
 While no one vitamin is the star of the show when it comes to immunity, boosting vitamin C and probiotics can help to support recovery from viral infections.
 Vitamin C supports immune system function and iron absorption, and because your body doesn't produce or store vitamin C, daily intake through the foods you eat is a top priority.

-We sat down with Jennifer Tyler Lee, author of Half the Sugar, All the Love: 100 Easy, Low-Sugar Recipes for Every Meal of the Day and nutrition expert Kelly Springer, RD, the creator of of Kelly's Choice, to learn seven easy ways to eat more vitamin C (and less added sugar) in our home-cooked meals.
+We sat down with Jennifer Tyler Lee, author of Half the Sugar, All the Love: 100 Easy, Low-Sugar Recipes for Every Meal of the Day and nutrition expert Kelly Springer, RD, the creator of of Kelly's Choice, to learn the easiest ways to eat more vitamin C (and less added sugar) from what's already right in your kitchen.

 - Yes, There's an Ideal Temperature for Sleep—and Here's Why It Matters

 - It Feels Like Everyone Takes Melatonin for Better Sleep—but Should They?
 Here's What Sleep Experts Say

 - 7 Foods That Will Boost Your Mood, According to Science

 - A Clean and Tidy Home Can Boost Your Mental Health—Here's Where to Start